-The 2012 Teenage Mutant Ninja Turtles cartoon is much lighter then it's predecessor, yet somehow manages to have more adult fear then it did.
+Teenage Mutant Ninja Turtles (2012) is much lighter then its predecessor cartoon...except when it isn't.
+Either way, it somehow manages to have more adult fear then the previous series did.

 Splinter's backstory for starts in based on the idea that your best friend would suddenly turn on you and try to kill you and your family.
 Simply because he was in love with your wife and couldn't accept that she chose you.